These four cardinal virtues are not the only virtues, but they are the cardes, the "hinges", on which all the other virtues turn.

 Kreeft, Peter.
 "Justice, Wisdom, Courage, and Moderation: The Four Cardinal Virtues" Chapter four in Back to Virtue (San Francisco: Ignatius Press, 1986), 59-70.

 Reprinted by permission of Ignatius Press.
 All rights reserved.
 Back to Virtue- ISBN 0-89870-442-7.

 Peter Kreeft, Ph.D., is a professor of philosophy at Boston College.
-He is an alumnus of Calvin College (AB 1959) and Fordham University (MA 1961, Ph.D., 1965).
-He taught at Villanova University from 1962-1965, and has been at Boston College since 1965.
-He is the author of numerous books (over forty and counting) including: The Snakebite Letters, The Philosophy of Jesus, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, How to Win the Culture War: A Christian Battle Plan for a Society in Crisis, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, and Before I Go: Letters to Our Children About What Really Matters.
+He is the author of many books (over forty and counting) including: Ask Peter Kreeft: The 100 Most Interesting Questions He's Ever Been Asked, Ancient Philosophers, Medieval Philosophers, Modern Philosophers, Contemporary Philosophers, Forty Reasons I Am a Catholic, Doors in the Walls of the World: Signs of Transcendence in the Human Story, Forty Reasons I Am a Catholic, You Can Understand the Bible, Fundamentals of the Faith, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, Prayer for Beginners, and Before I Go: Letters to Our Children About What Really Matters.
 Peter Kreeft in on the Advisory Board of the Catholic Education Resource Center.Copyright © 1986 Ignatius Press

 back to top